 (the OBA Party’s Primary Balancing Obligation).

-First Gas will use all reasonable endeavours to ensure that each Day the aggregate quantity of Gas it purchases for operational purposes (including fuel and UFG) matches the aggregate quantity of Gas it uses for such purposes, provided that:
+First Gas will use reasonable endeavours to ensure that each Day the aggregate quantity of Gas it purchases for operational purposes (including fuel and UFG but excluding Balancing Gas) matches the aggregate quantity of Gas it uses for those purposes, provided that:

-First Gas shall also use all reasonable endeavours to move its Running Mismatch as close to zero as practicable within the shortest practicable time; and
+First Gas shall also use reasonable endeavours to manage its Running Mismatch as close to zero as practicable; and

-in order to comply with part (a) of this section 8.4, the quantities of Gas it purchases and uses on a Day may be different,
+in order to comply with part (a) of this section 8.4, the quantities of Gas that First Gas purchases and uses on a Day may be different,

 (First Gas’ Primary Balancing Obligation).